Factbox: Glencore and Xstrata

+(Reuters) - Glencore has raised its bid for miner Xstrata in an 11th-hour effort to rescue one of the sector’s largest ever deals from collapse after opposition from rival shareholder Qatar.

-(Reuters) - Here is a look at Glencore, the world’s largest diversified commodities trader, and mining group Xstrata XTA.L which finally gave its blessing to a revised bid from Glencore on Monday (GLEN.L).
+Here is a look at Glencore, the world’s largest diversified commodities trader, and Xstrata.

-THE DEAL: A revised proposal from Glencore, which already owns 34 percent of Xstrata, was made last month for 3.05 Glencore shares for every Xstrata share held.
-At current prices, that is worth around $33 billion, making it the biggest takeover in the industry since Rio Tinto’s (RIO.L) acquisition of Alcan.
+* THE DEAL: The revised proposal from Glencore, which already owns 34 percent of Xstrata, is for 3.05 Glencore shares for every Xstrata share held.
+At current prices, that is worth around $36 billion, making it the biggest takeover deal in the industry since Rio Tinto’s acquisition of Alcan.

 The previous offer ratio was 2.8.
 Qatar, Xstrata’s second-largest investor, had demanded 3.25.